Chapter 15:

 The River

-Jerking awake once more Midori was again subject to the throes of morning sickness, but once she sat back on the edge of the river and took a slow breath she finally realized that something about her surroundings had changed.
+Jerking awake once more Midori was again subject to the throes of morning sickness, but as she sat back on the edge of the river and took a slow breath she realized that something about her surroundings had changed.

-Moving in tandem with the current of the stream was what looked to be a separate stream, different and far beneath the one she had drank from.
-It was not quite there, like someone had turned the opacity of it way down, or some mad optical illusion that refused to go away.
+Moving in tandem with the steady current of the stream was what looked to be a separate stream, different and much further beneath the one she’d drank from.
+It was not quite there, like if someone had turned the opacity of it way down, or some mad optical illusion that refused to go away.

 And as she crawled slightly away was when she realized the strange river was not under the stream, but under her.
-Tiny streams of it moved upwards, small glittering butterflies flying off of the golden light before dissolving, but each stream moving toward a living thing.
-Now that she could see them all it was more like some kind of eldritch vascular system, but it was also nearly blinding.
+Tiny rills of it drifted upwards, small glittering butterflies flying out of the golden light before dissolving.
+And each stream of light seemed to connect to a living thing.
+Now that she could see them all it was more like glimpsing the vascular system to some type of eldritch creature, it was nearly blinding.

 Her hand shifted along the grass and she felt a pulse of energy from within the ground, almost responding to her touch.
 Each blade of grass a tiny river of power and strength, all connected to the source drawing further strength.